Online Masters Degree for Computer Science MOOC

 When the Massive Open Online Courses (MOOC) movement began, thought leaders were interested in how online courses in this format could change higher education at top universities and beyond.
 Georgia Tech decided to use the same technology, but rather than be open to the masses initially, they restricted participation by carefully selecting students that met the high standards required for a traditional program.
 Once proven, Georgia Tech is able to accommodate many more qualified students online than they can on campus.

 While MOOCs typically attract over 100,000 students to their computer science courses however, the course completion rates tend to be very low.
 On the other hand, top tier institutions like Georgia Tech typically have strict admission caps limiting the number of applicants.
 In addition, the cost of a program such as the OMS CS can run upwards of $40,000 U.S.

 Georgia Tech envisioned what a game-changer their OMS CS would be.
 With a 55% acceptance rate and no GRE exam required, it looks like they were spot on.
 Initially, 380 were accepted into the program.

 Progressing at their own pace, the first eighteen graduates pushed harder than originally expected time wise to complete the program.
-Sixty-three make up the graduating class of Spring 2016.
+Sixty-three made up the graduating class of Spring 2016.
 The average student takes 1.5 courses per term.
 That is lower than the originally expected 2.0 courses per term expectation, which is a testament to the rigor of the program.

-Harvard faculty recently stated in a paper that this is the largest Master Program in Computer Science in the U.S. and probably the world.
+Harvard faculty stated in a paper that this is the largest Master Program in Computer Science in the U.S. and probably the world.
 If the program continues to grow at this rate, according to Harvard, that will translate to 8% of the master’s degree in computer science in the U.S. coming from Georgia Tech.